-California Health & Human Services Agency Center for Data Insights and Innovation Data Exchange Framework Guiding Principles (+3v4)
+California Health & Human Services Agency Center for Data Insights and Innovation Data Exchange Framework Guiding Principles (v3v4)

-The CalHHS Data Exchange Framework (DxF) principles will be core expectations or "rules of the road" that: guide the design and implementation of the DxF and electronic health and human services information exchange in California; support the deliberations and formulation of Advisory Group and its subcommittees' DxF and DxF Data Sharing Agreement recommendations; and, build trust among data exchange partners.
+The CalHHS Data Exchange Framework (DxF) principles will be core expectations or "rules of the road" that: guide the design and implementation of the DxF and electronic health and human services information exchange in California; support the deliberations and formulation of the Advisory Group's and its subcommittees' DxF and DxF Data Sharing Agreement recommendations; and, build trust among data exchange partners takeholders.
 Principles were informed by the CalHHS Guiding Principles, Consumer and Patient Protection Principles for Electronic HIE in CA, and ONC's TEFCA Principles for Trusted Exchange and developed to align with AB-133 requirements.

 Principle 1: Advance Health Equity: We must develop and implement data exchange policies, processes and programs to better understand and address health inequities and disparities among all Californians.
-Advancing health equity requires filling disproportionate gaps in data completeness and quality for historically underserved and underrepresented populations and information sharing infrastructure capable of consolidating and curating individual demographic and health information.
+Advancing health equity requires identifying and redressing disparities in health and health care filling dispreportionate gaps in data completeness and quality for historically underserved and underrepresented populations, including filling disproportionate gaps in data completeness and quality for those populations and ensuring information sharing infrastructure capable of consolidating and curating individual demographic and health information.

-- We should support the standardized collection, exchange and use of data that allows us to identify underserved and underrepresented populations, including demographic information about race, ethnicity, preferred spoken and written language, sexual orientation, gender identity, and disability in alignment with federal standards and at an actionable level of disaggregation to identify gaps in care and health disparities and support quality improvement. - We should design health and human service information collection, exchange, and use policies and programs to serve and meet the diverse needs of all Californians, including older and younger residents, people from diverse cultures and communities, people with diverse abilities and disabilities, and people across a range of income levels, languages spoken and health literacy. - We should prioritize the analysis of health and human service information to reduce health disparities among Californians and increase health equity. - We must ensure health care and human service organizations serving historically marginalized populations have the resources and support needed to participate in data collection, exchange, and use, and have full and equal access to the information they need to support the care of all Californians.
+- We should support the standardized collection, exchange and use of data that allows us to identify underserved and underrepresented populations, including demographic information about race, ethnicity, preferred spoken and written language, sexual orientation, gender identity, and disability in alignment with federal standards and at an actionable level of disaggregation to identify gaps in care and health disparities and support quality improvement. - We should support and integrated standardized collection, exchange, and use of data related to social and environmental determinants of health, such as food and housing insecurity, which account for 80-90 percent of an individual's health status. - We should design health and human service information collection, exchange, and use policies and programs to serve and meet the diverse needs of all Californians, including older and younger residents, people from diverse cultures and communities, people with diverse abilities and disabilities, and people across a range of income levels, languages spoken and health literacy. - We should prioritize the analysis of health and human service information to reduce health disparities among Californians and increase health equity. - We must ensure that health care and human service organizations serving historically marginalized populations have the resources and support needed to participate in data collection, exchange, and use, and have full and equal access te-and use of the information they need to support the care of all Californians.